elterminad0r/cipher_tools/README.md

 For documentation on each function, see [this](https://github.com/elterminad0r/cipher_tools/blob/master/action_doc.md) MD file.

+You can also try looking at the source files in `src` - they're now pretty well documented inline.

 At this point I would rate the whole affair as borderline operational.
 However, it's still woefully unprepared for anything but a simple substitution cipher.
 This is something I'm working on.